 The Building Automation Technology (BAT) program consists of five core courses.
 They can be taken in conjunction with a year of HVAC courses for a degree in the Air Conditioning, Heating & Refrigeration Technologies program's BAT track or as part of the Facilities Maintenance program.

-The goal of the program is to educate future technicians, enabling them to make buildings reach their potential energy efficiency, with all the implications of energy savings, including environmental impacts and national security.
+The goal of the program is to educate future technicians, enabling them to make buildings reach their potential energy efficiency.
+Energy savings affects both the environment and national security.
 Properly implemented building controls, which students will learn in the real-world-equipped BAT lab, will also improve occupants' productivity and health.

 The program has been funded through a National Science Foundation Advanced Technological Education grant (Grant #2000190: A New Technician Training Program for Advanced Building Technologies).